Hipnosis183/hipnosis183.github.io/_posts/2021-05-26-the-art-of-cracks-and-keygens-nicolausi.md

 <br>

 # Disclaimer
 Before starting, I have to make clear that this article is just for **entertainment and educational purposes** only, and it’s **not to encourage piracy**.
 That’s because **the game is still being sold** by the developer (yep, right on their [website](https://www.tom-productions.de/) like in the old days).
 As such, while there will be research, code and algorithms exposed, no registration codes will be displayed, nor the final keygen produced will be *publicly* available.
-That said, let’s start with this thing.
+That said, let’s get started with this thing.

 <br>

 # Choosing between DOS and Windows
 So, we have ourselves a DOS game to crack, which means **DOSBox Debugger**.
 I’ve used it before, and while it’s not as comfortable and easy to use as Windows programs of the same kind, it gets the job done, and it’s definitely better than any native DOS debugger.
 However, I’ve only used it to debug the **DOS API**, like *CD checks* and such, but wasn’t very successful with in-game logic, so I try to avoid using it whenever I can.
-Thankfully, this is one of those lucky cases, since there’s also a Windows version of the game.
+Thankfully, this is one of those lucky cases, since there’s also a Windows version of Nicolausi.

-The Windows version, developed *'due to the high demands'*, is a **DirectDraw** port of the DOS version, being referenced as an *'emulator'* (maybe it is, but I doubt they developed a freakin’ DOS emulator instead of just porting the damn game, or even easier, shipping it with **DOSBox**).
+The Windows version, developed *'due to the high demands'*, is a **DirectDraw** port of the DOS version, being referenced as an *'emulator'* (maybe it is, but I doubt they developed a fucking DOS emulator instead of just porting the damn game, or even easier, shipping it with **DOSBox**).
 There’s also an **Ad-lib emulator** (the **Sound-Engine**), because why not, and to preserve that *beautiful techno music* that plays whenever the *Easter Bunny* is near you.
 Finally, this version also uses the original DOS data files.

 Now, the initial plan is quite simple: crack the Windows version, and then see if we can use some of that to patch the DOS executable as well.
 Even if the game runs or not on top of an emulator, the game logic *should be* similar.
 So, before starting with the analysis, let’s see the differences between the two versions: